MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/15-backup-url.md

 1. Open the cloned repo at **C:\LabFiles\dp-300-database-administrator**.

-1. Right-click on the **Allfles** folder and select **Open in Integrated Terminal**.
+1. Right-click on the **Allfiles** folder and select **Open in Integrated Terminal**.
 This will open a terminal window at the correct location.

 1. In the terminal, type the following and press **Enter**.